careydevelopment/carey-validation/README.md

 As of now, the library only supports Angular Material forms.

+The library includes just one project: carey-validation.
+I like to keep a 1:1 mapping between libraries and projects in source repos.

+## Installation
+Just go to your command prompt.
+At the root of your source tree, enter the following command:<br/>
+`npm i carey-validation`

+That will install the library.

+You need to specify configuration options as well.
+See below for more info on that.

 ## Usage: Individual Error Messages
 The easiest way to add error display to a form is with the `<mat-error>` element.
 For example:
 `<mat-error fieldLabel="First name" [simpleValidation]="basicInfoFormGroup.get('firstName')"></mat-error>`